ea3igt/HL2-PA70/README.md

 ![70W SSB Linear HF Power Amplifier](https://github.com/ea3igt/HL2-PA70/blob/main/70W%20SSB%20Amplifier%20circuit.png?raw=true)

-I did some modifications on the original board to adapt to the new transistor:
+I did some modifications on the original board to adapt to the new transistor and my requirements:

 1. I changed the two included IRF640 Single Mosfets, for one MRF-9120 (Double RF Power Mosfet) that fits perfectly in the PCB and is more reliable because the heat transference is more convenient due to the form factor (the PCB accept both formats, the TO-220 package for the IRF640 ant the NI-860 package for the [MRF-9120](https://www.nxp.com/docs/en/data-sheet/MRF9120.pdf))
 2. I changed the R7 to a lower value (100 Ohm) to get the proper Bias level (~4.2 volt)